antmicro/rdimm-ddr5-tester/README.md

 ## Overview

 This project contains open hardware KiCad design files for an experimental, FPGA-based platform for interfacing with RDIMM DDR5 RAM modules.

-The latest design revision (Rev.2.x) features an AMD Artix UltraScale Plus FPGA and is currently under development.
+The latest design revision (Rev.2.x) features an AMD Artix UltraScale Plus FPGA.
+The design files are now being verified with a small series of prototypes.
 The [previous revision](https://github.com/antmicro/ddr5-tester/releases/tag/rev.1.0.1-production) (Rev.1.x) was built around an AMD (Xilinx) Kintex-7 FPGA and the design files were verified with prototypes.
 This hardware DDR5 testing platform integrates with the open source [Rowhammer Tester](https://github.com/antmicro/rowhammer-tester) project.